pipelinelabo/datalaiq-wiki/index.md

   * [The Resource System](resources/resources.md)

-## Ingester Configuration: Getting Data Into Gravwell
+## Ingester Configuration: Getting Data Into DatalaiQ

   * [Overview and List of Ingesters](ingesters/ingesters.md)